Bassa people (Liberia)

 The Bassa people are a West African ethnic group primarily native to Liberia.
 The Bassa people are a subgroup of the larger Kru people of Liberia and Ivory Coast.
-They form a majority or a significant minority in Liberia's Grand Bassa, Rivercess, Margibi and Montserrado counties.
-In Liberia's capital of Monrovia, they are the largest ethnic group.
-With an overall population of about 1.05 million, they are the second largest ethnic group in Liberia (18%), after the Kpelle people (26%).
+They form a majority or a significant minority in Liberia's Grand Bassa, Rivercess, Margibi, Montserrado and Bong counties.
+In Liberia's capital of Monrovia, they are the largest ethnic group at 20-21% of its population and they are the second to third largest tribal minority in Bong, at 3-9% of its population.
+With an overall population of about 1.1 million, they are the second largest ethnic group in Liberia (18%), after the Kpelle people (26%).
 Small Bassa communities are also found in Sierra Leone and Ivory Coast.

-The Bassa speak the Bassa language, a Kru language that belongs to the Niger-Congo family of languages.
+They are also the largest or one of the largest Liberian tribes in the United States.The Bassa speak the Bassa language, a Kru language that belongs to the Niger-Congo family of languages.
 They had their own pictographic writing system but it went out of use in the 19th century, was rediscovered among the slaves of Brazil and the West Indies in 1890s, and reconstructed in early 1900 by Thomas Flo Darvin Lewis.
 The revived signs-based script is called Ehni Ka Se Fa.

-In local languages, the Bassa people are also known as Gboboh, Adbassa or Bambog-Mbog people.
+In local languages, the Bassa people are also known as Gboboh, Mani, Manidyu or the Koko people.
+But, their original name is Gbooh(Gbɔ̌ɔ̀) meaning People of the East, as oral history recites a history from Ivory Coast.
+But to be more specific, it recalls a journey from Northwestern Ivory Coast through the 8th to 10th centuries to Eastern Guinea through the 9th to 11th centuries to Grand Gedeh through the 10th to 13th centuries and to the coast by 11th-14th centuries.
+They have nothing to do with the dissolution of the Adbassa empire as they did not even have Bassa in their name at that time.